mtrjaxon/gch-public/README.md

 ### Compressing Addons with GAC

 1. Open GAC (Gmod Addon Compressor).
-If you dont have it, go here: https://github.com/Shark-vil/GmodAddonCompressor
+If you don't have it, you can obtain it from [here](https://github.com/Shark-vil/GmodAddonCompressor).
 2. In GAC, select the folder where you extracted the addon contents using GCH.
 3. GAC will compress the addons into the final format.